Chapter 1: SCHOOL’S OUT

 In high school I wasn’t popular.
-That’s not to say that I wasn’t unpopular, though.
-I had a small group of friends and a steady, albeit surprisingly out-of-his-league-but-I-could-not-see-it, boyfriend.
-My nose was always in a book, even if I had read it plenty of times in the past.
+That’s not to say that I was unpopular, though.
+I had a small group of friends and a steady, albeit surprisingly out-of-his-league-but-I-could-not-see-it boyfriend.
+My nose was always in a book, even ones I had read plenty of times in the past.
 I did not really care, though.
-I was perfectly fine with blending into the olive coloured walls of Fairview High School, I would have preferred being a wallflower as opposed to having two nicknames I did receive in my four years of schooling there.
+I was perfectly fine with blending into the olive-coloured walls of Vancouver Island’s Fairview High School.
+I would have preferred being a wallflower to having either of the two nicknames I received in my four years of schooling there.

-By tenth grade most people knew who I was, but if not by name than by two titles:
+By tenth grade most people knew who I was, if not by name than by one of two titles:

-Seizure-girl.
-(I was an epileptic; nothing to be ashamed about, I know, but still embarrassing)
+1. Seizure-girl.
+(I was an epileptic―nothing to be ashamed about, I know, but still embarrassing.)

-The-girl-who-got-caught-with-a-boys-hand-up-her-shirt-in-the-make-out-closet.
-(I was not the only girl with this title, I was eventually narrowed down to ‘the one with long hair’)
+2. The-girl-who-got-caught-with-a-boy’s-hand-up-her-shirt-in-the-make-out-closet.
+(I was not the only girl with this title.
+I was eventually narrowed down to ‘the one with long hair’.)

-Unfortunately, just after spring break of my eleventh year I got a new nickname that stuck until graduation: That-girl-whose-mom-offed-herself.
-Real nice.
+(Unfortunately, just after spring break of grade eleven, I would get a new nickname that stuck until graduation: That-girl-whose-mom-offed-herself.
+Real nice.)

+Fuzzy groaned behind us.
 “Candice, come on, have a little tact.”
-Fuzzy groaned behind us.
-Even as a teenage guy, he knew that it was not a cool thing to do.
-Fuzzy and I had known each other since sixth grade, but had really gotten close in ninth.
+Even as a teenage guy, he knew that this was not cool.
+Fuzzy and I had known each other since sixth grade, but had really gotten close in the ninth.
 Now, in grade eleven, we were best friends.
-He had adopted the nick name ‘Fuzzy’ when he had given himself a poorly done buzz cut and the adjective described his hair perfectly.
-Fuzzy.
+He had been branded with the nickname ‘Fuzzy’ when he gave himself a poorly done buzz cut.
+The adjective had described his hair perfectly.

 Candice and I turned to look at him.
 I gave him a thank-you smile and Candice scowled.
 She hated it when people spoke to her in any negative tone, no matter how much she deserved it.

 “I really am sorry for all this crap.”
-Fuzzy consoled, putting his hand on my arm gently.
+Fuzzy put his hand on my arm gently.
 I smiled grimly and patted his fingers.

-I was about to thank him, when the last bell of the term rang.
+I was about to thank him when the last bell of the term rang.
 Everyone in the class cheered and stood up.
 We gathered our things, ignoring Mr. Thomas’ request that we head out the door in single file.
-Even a teacher the entire class respected and loved could not be paid attention to when there was two weeks of freedom at our finger tips.
+Even a teacher the entire class respected and loved could not be paid attention to when there were two weeks of freedom at our fingertips.

-When we got into the hallway, the three of us spotted my boyfriend Connor, leaning on a wall down the next corridor.
+When we got into the hallway, the three of us spotted my boyfriend, Connor, leaning on a wall down the next corridor.
 I headed in his direction, dodging a couple of over-excited students.
 I guess I was kind of the leader of our group.
-Where I headed, Fuzzy and Candice seemed to follow.
-That’s actually how Candice and I became friends; she seemed to take to Fuzzy very quickly and where I went Fuzzy went.
+Wherever I headed, Fuzzy and Candice seemed to follow.
+That’s actually how Candice and I became friends; she seemed to take to Fuzzy very quickly and wherever I went Fuzzy went.
 We were a package deal.
-It didn’t surprise me when the two of them were right behind me when I reached Connor.
+It didn’t surprise me that the two of them were right behind me when I reached Connor.

 “Hey you,” we said to each other, kissing quickly.